 - Email retargeting – a subtle reminder to users who started booking your hotel and stopped.

-Retargeting is a paid digital advertising medium and one worth a look.
+Retargeting is a paid digital advertising medium and one worth a look at.

 Search Engine and Display Advertising

 This year brings you customers who split their time online between multiple devices.
-In their journey to booking a room at your hotel, they may view your website in an app, on a smartphone and a desktop computer.
+In their journey to booking a room at your hotel, they may view your website in an app, on a smartphone, and on a desktop computer.
 Their voyage towards conversion is fragmented.

 Every encounter they have with your hotel online creates a digital pathway leading to the next interaction and the next, until ultimately they are engaged, and they take action.